lmquang/bucket-zip/README.md

 # Bucket Zip

-Bucket Zip is a Python-based tool designed to zip the entire contents of a Google Cloud Storage (GCS) bucket and upload the resulting zip file (or split parts if it's too large) to another GCS bucket.
+Bucket Zip is a Python-based tool designed to zip the contents of a Google Cloud Storage (GCS) bucket and upload the resulting zip files to another GCS bucket.
+It now supports creating multiple 1GB zip chunks for efficient handling of large data volumes.

 ## Features

-- Zip all contents of a source GCS bucket into a single zip file
+- Zip contents of a source GCS bucket into multiple 1GB zip chunks
-- Upload the zipped file to a destination GCS bucket
+- Upload the zipped chunks to a destination GCS bucket
-- Automatic splitting of large zip files into smaller parts
+- Automatic creation of new zip chunks when the 1GB limit is reached
-- Configurable maximum zip file size before splitting
 - Concurrent processing of blobs for improved performance
 - Configurable through command-line arguments
 - Logging capabilities
+- Creates a manifest file for easy reconstruction of the original data structure

 ## Requirements